 You are required to hold a valid full driving licence and to continue to hold such a licence during your employment with INTO.
 You are required to have a car available for your use on INTO business.
 Travel and Subsistence rates are paid in accordance with Public Service rates and conditions.

-A Letter of application (maximum two pages) and curriculum vitae, together with the names and contact details of two referees, should be submitted by email only to: firstname.lastname@example.org by 5 pm on Friday, 24 June 2021.
+A Letter of application (maximum two pages) and curriculum vitae, together with the names and contact details of two referees, should be submitted by email only to: firstname.lastname@example.org by noon on Friday, 25 June 2021.

 General terms and conditions will also be available on request from email@example.com.